 Jennifer was the ideal candidate for Vaser Liposuction as she was healthy, fit and had tried to eliminate her back fat naturally through diet and exercise.
 Vaser Liposuction is more suitable for those patients who are looking to target stubborn areas of fat, rather than an extreme weight loss solution as there are limits of how much fat can be removed during the procedure.

-CoolSculpting is suitable for those not wanting to undergo surgery, however like Vaser Liposuction it is not a weight loss solution.
-On average this procedure can will see a 20 percent fat reduction in the targeted area per treatment.
+CoolSculpting is suitable for those not wanting to undergo surgery, however, like Vaser Liposuction it is not a weight loss solution.
+On average this procedure can see a 20 percent fat reduction in the targeted area per treatment.
 It is also a great procedure for those who are unable to allow the required recovery time post-surgery.
 In fact, often patients return to work shortly after the procedure.

 Removing the back fat hasn’t just improved Jennifer’s physical appearance.
 It has improved her confidence and self-esteem.
 Prior to the surgery the back fat “…was the only thing I saw when I looked in the mirror”, she says.
 Now Jennifer has the figure she has worked hard to achieve and is happy to show it off.